-The charter essentially gives Government much more access to much more of our private data.
+The charter essentially gives the government much more access to our private data.
 As well as that, it will need less justification than currently to request that access.
-The process for this erosion of privacy began before the current Government or the previous Coalition took office.
+The process for this erosion of privacy began before the current Government, or the previous Coalition, took office.

-Although it will be David Camerons Conservative Government that pushes this legislation through, the originally proposed bill, informally named Intercept Modernisation was written under the last Labour Government and was actually opposed by both the Conservatives and Liberal Democrats.
+Although David Camerons Conservative Government will push this legislation through, the originally proposed bill, informally named Intercept Modernisation, was written under the last Labour Government and was opposed by both the Conservatives and Liberal Democrats.

 The charter will compel Internet service providers and mobile phone providers to maintain records of your browsing history.
-It wouldnt necessarily follow that the content of your browsing history would be recorded, but the sites you visited, the times you visited them and from which device, would most likely be recorded.
+It wouldn't necessarily follow that the content of your browsing history would be recorded, but the sites you visited, the times you visited them and from which device would most likely be recorded.
 This data remains on file for 12 months.
-Interestingly and somewhat worryingly, your email address and phone number is already kept on file.
+Interestingly and somewhat worryingly, your email address and phone number are already on file.

 Deep Packet Inspection

-If you take a close look at the draft bill, youll notice that it includes arrangements to filter and interrogate your data, in order to match information pulled from different sources.
-The argument for this is to prevent duplicate information being stored unnecessarily, in order to protect your privacy.
+If you take a close look at the draft bill, you'll notice that it includes arrangements to filter and interrogate your data in order to match information pulled from different sources.
+The argument for this is to prevent duplicate information from being stored unnecessarily in order to protect your privacy.
 Naturally, there is resistance to this justification, as such a process would lead to the creation of a giant database that would be a magnet for hackers, blackmailers and other criminals who would seek to take advantage of the information stored therein.
-The Home Office have said the bill is intended for targeted surveillance and that there would be no fishing expeditions, where analysts and intelligence services would speculatively look through their database in the hope of uncovering something interesting.